numpy/numpy/doc/source/reference/c-api/ufunc.rst

 .. c:macro:: PY_UFUNC_UNIQUE_SYMBOL

+.. c:macro:: PY_UFUNC_ATTRIBUTE

 .. c:macro:: NO_IMPORT_UFUNC

 .. c:function:: void import_ufunc(void)

-    These are the constants and functions for accessing the ufunc C-API from extension modules in precisely the same way as the array C-API can be accessed.
+    These are the macros and functions for accessing the ufunc C-API from extension modules in precisely the same way as the array C-API can be accessed.
 The ``import_ufunc`` () function must always be called (in the initialization subroutine of the extension module).
-If your extension module is in one file then that is all that is required.
-The other two constants are useful if your extension module makes use of multiple files.
-In that case, define :c:data:`PY_UFUNC_UNIQUE_SYMBOL` to something unique to your code and then in source files that do not contain the module initialization function but still need access to the UFUNC API, define :c:data:`PY_UFUNC_UNIQUE_SYMBOL` to the same name used previously and also define :c:data:`NO_IMPORT_UFUNC`.

-    The C-API is actually an array of function pointers.
-This array is created (and pointed to by a global variable) by import_ufunc.
-The global variable is either statically defined or allowed to be seen by other files depending on the state of :c:data:`PY_UFUNC_UNIQUE_SYMBOL` and :c:data:`NO_IMPORT_UFUNC`.
+    To understand how these macros work together, please refer to :c:func:`import_array`.

 .. index::
    pair: ufunc; C-API